 The studio behind Remember Me and Life is Strange, Dontnod Entertainment, has announced an action role-playing video game named Vampyr.
 The game is based on the 1918 London Spanish flu pandemic, which resulted in one of the world's deadliest human disasters and cost 50-100 million lives (at the time three to five percent of the world's population).

 Here's everything we know about Vampyr, from the release date to gameplay details and all the trailers released so far.

 When is the Vampyr release date?

 While Vampyr was first announced in 2015, it's wasn't expected to come out until late 2017.
-The game had been confirmed for a November release window, but we've just heard it is going to miss that time slot thanks to a technical issue that needs resolving.
+The game had been confirmed for a November release window, but it was pushed back weeks before, to Spring 2018.

 The game will release on PS4, Xbox and PC.